adri27info/Duelyst/README.md

 ## Issues

-The project has some issues:
+The project has some issues in localhost:

 - The email registration may fail, this is due to the PHPMailer library that I use in this project.
 This library can give errors depending on the configuration of your computer.
 Due to this, to register, I advise you to disable your antivirus or your firewall and try to register to be able to log in on the web.